-Persistent foul smelling purulent unilateral nasal discharge in a young child should raise suspicion for retained nasal foreign body, even without history of witnessed foreign body insertion.
+Persistent foul-smelling purulent unilateral nasal discharge in a young child without other respiratory symptoms should raise suspicion for a retained nasal foreign body, even without a history of witnessed foreign body insertion.

 - Indications for otolaryngology referral may include non-visualized posterior FBs, impacted FBs, or unsuccessful initial attempts at FB removal